cburrell, at

 point of reference for the catechisms or compendia that are composed in

+the various countries".
 12 This work is intended primarily for

 those responsible for catechesis: first of all the bishops, as teachers